 - 13. All options in the Cheviot Lifeplan (other than Cash) are invested in a diversified range of assets to reduce investment risk, which can include (but are not limited to) assets such as developed market equities, emerging market equities, UK or other sovereign bonds, corporate bonds, high yield bonds, real estate, and money market instruments.
 The balance between different kinds of investments reflects the risk profiles of each option. - 14.
 During the Scheme year, risks were measured and managed as part of regular investment strategic governance, asset allocation reviews and investment strategic reviews.
 The Investment Committee reviewed the relevant risks each quarter and identified, evaluated, managed, and monitored risks, including their impact, what controls can be put in place to manage those risks and the effectiveness of the risk management process.
 As part of quarterly reporting from the investment adviser, risks are measured against risk tolerance and market conditions to check whether the performance of each investment option remains in line with the agreed risk objectives.
-The risk and return tolerances were considered as part of the strategic review in May 2022 considering whether the target returns were still achievable. - 15.
-The Committee continued to discuss the issues of Climate Change and TCFD in detail quarterly in 2022.
-As part of these sessions, it received further training on the risk and opportunities associated with climate change.
+The risk and return tolerances were considered as part of the strategic review in May 2023 considering whether the target returns were still achievable.